SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Overview

 \subsection{Overall Architecture}

-As depicted in \autoref{fig:design-workflow-1}, {\sys} consists of three components: clients, metadata servers, and a programmable switch.
+As depicted in \autoref{fig:design-workflow-1}, {\sys} consists of three kinds of components: clients, metadata servers, and programmable switches.
+Without loss of generality, we assume a single programmable switch for clarity, and defer the discussion of scaling to multiple switches to \autoref{sec:dataplane-deployment}.

-\paragraph{Clients.} {\sys} provides a user-space library (LibFS) for each client to communicate with servers.
-Like previous studies~\cite{Ren2014IndexFS,Li2017LocoFS,Lv2022InfiniFS}, the client maintains a metadata cache to accelerate path resolution.
-The cache, along with the server-side invalidation list, is also used to determine the existence of the parent directory for one-RTT multi-inode operations.
+\paragraph{Clients.} {\sys} provides a user-space library (LibFS) for clients to communicate with servers.
+The client maintains a metadata cache to accelerate path resolution, which caches only directory metadata.

-\paragraph{Metadata servers.} In {\sys}, metadata objects are distributed fine-grainedly across metadata servers.
-Each server uses a key-value store (i.e. RocksDB\cite{2021RocksDB}) for metadata storage.
-The per-directory change-logs track postponed modifications to remote directories.
-The invalidation list tracks recently deleted directories for path validity checking.
-The server uses a write-ahead log (WAL) for crash recovery.
+\paragraph{Metadata servers.} {\sys} distributes metadata objects across metadata servers with fine-grained partitioning.
+A server stores its metadata in a \emph{key-value store} (i.e., Rocks\-DB\cite{2021RocksDB}).
+The server tracks deferred modifications to remote directories in a per-directory \emph{change-log}, and tracks recently deleted directories in its \emph{invalidation list}.
+The server uses a \emph{write-ahead log} (WAL) for crash recovery.

-\paragraph{In-network stale set.} The stale set tracks stale directories, i.e., directories with delayed updates stored on other servers.
-The programmable switch monitors {\sys}'s traffic and queries or updates the stale set accordingly.
+\paragraph{In-network dirty set.} The programmable switch monitors network traffic to maintain a centralized \emph{dirty set} of delayed updates.
+To efficiently utilize limited on-switch memory, the dirty set is stored in a multi-slot hash table structure.